-Now we have established that home teams in general win a higher percentage of their games at home than they do on the road, which is no real shocker.
+Since 2004, home teams have won 54% of their games during the regular season (meaning road teams win 46% of the time).
 It is pretty common knowledge in sports that the home team usually does have some kind of an advantage.
 The key here is that we can actually take these numbers and translate them into betting lines.

 For all kinds of betting, oddsmakers try to split the action evenly over both sides of a game to minimize their risk, and moneylines are no exception.
 Using this logic, we can determine a standardized moneyline for home teams versus away teams based on winning expectations.